 This article is the second of a series of four articles on the certification of GMP requirements in different countries in Latin America.

-GMP certification requirements in Argentina, Brazil and Mexico
+GMP certification requirements in Chile, Cuba and Venezuela

 Biopharmaceuticals and biosimilars: manufacturing challenges